apache/tvm/docs/langref/relay_expr.rst

 on the bound variable is omitted, Relay attempts to infer the most general type permitted for the variable.

-The bound variable in a :code:let expression is only in scope in its body, except when the variable defines a function expression.
+The bound variable in a :code:`let` expression is only in scope in its body, except when the variable defines a function expression.
-When a :code:let expression creates a function, the variable is also in scope in its value to allow for recursively defined functions (see the previous subsection).
+When a :code:`let` expression creates a function, the variable is also in scope in its value to allow for recursively defined functions (see the previous subsection).

 The value of a :code:`let` binding is the value of the final expression after evaluating the bindings it depends on.
-For example, in the following example the entire expression evaluates to a tensor of shape (10, 10) where all elements are 2:
+For example, in the following example the entire expression evaluates to a tensor of shape :code:`(10, 10)` where all elements are 2:

 .. code-block:: python